RezaSoleymanifar/stacking-ensemble-regressor-for-house-price-prediction-kaggle-competition/README.md

 ### Model Description

-We use an ensemble of random forest, extremely randomized trees, gradient boosted trees and a multilayer perceptron with two hidden layers to predict the sales prices of homes in the dataset.
+We use a stacking ensemble of random forest, extremely randomized trees, gradient boosted trees and a multilayer perceptron with two hidden layers to predict the sales prices of homes in the dataset.
 The figure bellow can further explain how model works.
 Data is initially passed through preprocessing pipelines, that handle imputation of missing values, encoding categorical features and finally standardization of all features.
 Features are then projected into a lower dimensional space using PCA and data is fed into above mentioned models.
 Each model generates its predicted labels and finally a linear regressor is trained to map these predictions into the final labels.
 This practice--training a